eelivaan/GraphicsDemo/README.md

-Some lightweight 3D-graphics demo applications made using Python and ModernGL.
+Some lightweight shader demo applications made using Python and ModernGL.

-Originally made back in 2024, now published here for the purpose of backuping and showcasing alike.

 Dependencies:
 ~~~bat